 In a country where many people live only for the present, we believe it is imperative to equip a new generation with the capacity and desire to lead Cambodia’s future social and economic development.
-Liger Leadership Academy (LLA) is committed to nurturing highly-skilled entrepreneurial thinkers who are globally-minded, determined, ethical, passionate, and effective.
+Liger Leadership Academy is committed to nurturing highly-skilled entrepreneurial thinkers who are globally-minded, determined, ethical, passionate, and effective.
 Liger students aren’t waiting for tomorrow; they are changing their country now.

-Traditional teaching methods employ a convergent approach to teaching and learning wherein instruction is provided through a teach-defined set of criteria and set curriculum, with a goal of meeting at common point of understanding.
+Traditional teaching methods employ a convergent approach to teaching and learning wherein instruction is provided through a teach-defined set of criteria and set curriculum, with a goal of meeting at a common point of understanding.
 The Liger model takes a divergent approach wherein the teacher is open to and takes advantage of appropriate available learning opportunities.
 The divergent approach provides an authentic and deeply meaningful learning experience in order to reach the goals of the program.

 Our learning experiences include explorations, essentials, expertise, and advanced enrichment.

-- Explorations are our project-based learning experiences focused on finding solutions to real world problems.
+- EXPLORATIONS are our project-based learning experiences focused on finding solutions to real world problems.

-- Essentials are our core classes in English literacy, Khmer literacy, math, and science.
+- ESSENTIALS are our core classes in English literacy, Khmer literacy, math, and science.

 At Liger Leadership Academy, our teachers are called facilitators because that’s exactly what they do.
 They work alongside students to identify a problem or opportunity and design solutions, ideas, and products to address that problem.
 A facilitator’s role is to help students become an integral part of the learning process.
 Learning specific content is less important than gaining skills – such as design process, innovation skills, research experience, and collaboration skills – that can be used on campus and beyond.
 We want our students to be inspired by as many people as possible who have expertise in their areas of interest and for that reason, we work extraordinarily hard at recruiting and retaining an exceptional, diverse, committed staff.